wilsonmar/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

    REMEMBER: Internally, AWS KMS uses a HSM (Hardware Security Module) to store keys.

-   Asymmetric encryption is not available in some regions.
+   Asymmetric encryption is not available in some regions (such as China).

    REMEMBER: A CMK (KMS Key) never leaves the HSM in the region where it was created.